jcbnlsn/KeyboardEventsPlugin/README.md

 ### Event Data
 A keyboard event returns a table of information which you can use to re-arrange you apps layout.
 This table includes the following:

+**event.phase** (number) phases of the keyboard visibility.

+Possible values are: "willShow", "didShow", "willHide", "didHide"

 **event.keyboardHeight** (number) height of the keyboard.

 Multiply this number with display.contentScaleY to convert to coronas screen units.